-Musicians, musical instruments, and the music itself have always been on the move.
-In music, as in other aspects of culture, the history of the Silk Road has largely been the history of the interaction between two large cultural domains.
-The Embassy Lounge focuses on the influential center on that road – from Damascus to the Levantine.
+Musicians, musical instruments and music itself have always been on the move.
+In music, as in other aspects of culture, the history of the Silk Road is marked by the exchange between two great cultural spheres.
+The Embassy Lounge focuses on the musical significance of this road, tracing its path from Damascus to the Levant.

-The musical trio consists of three Syrian musicians: Sam, Hasan and Yazan.
-They started to play music together in Damascus, during the war, and for almost three years they played in Damascus, Homs, Latakia, and Beirut.
-Now based in Berlin they use their music to show their audience the beauty and spirituality of their musical influences: the warmth of Damascus and its stony streets and alleys between the churches and mosques.
+Sam, Hasan and Yazan are from Syria and form the Sham Trio.
+They started playing music together in Damascus during the war.
+For almost three years they played in Damascus, Homs, Latakia and Beirut.
+Meanwhile they live in Berlin and introduce their audience to the beauty and spirituality of their musical influences - through the warmth of Damascus and its stony alleys between churches and mosques.

-Nakriz is a Live-Electro-Band by Yazan Al Sabbagh, Saleh Katbeh and Hasan Al Nour.
-The three musicians play the Clarinet, Oud and Kanoun as well as sing.
-So they are bringing together the finest selection of electronic and oriental magical melodies.
-With “Arabic Dance Fusion” Nakriz celebrates the vibrant scenes of techno, folktronic, Arabic bass, house, and more.
+The electric band Nakriz was founded by Yazan Al Sabbagh, Saleh Katbeh and Hasan Al Nour.
+The three musicians play clarinet, oud and kanoun, sing and bring together the best selection of electronic and oriental melodies.
+Nakriz brings the best "Arabic Dance Fusion" to the stage.

-Jundi Majhul is a rapper, hip-hop artist, beat maker, and music composer from Damascus, Syria.
-He is known for his jazzy hip hop grooves, mixed with oriental middle eastern texts, adding heavy political and social content.
-The cu-riosity led him to discover other genres and instruments.
 He started learning percussions to become a professional Djembe player along with his band “Gebebara Unity Drums”.
-In 2018 Jundi launched his finger-drumming and live beat making project, using his tal¬ents in playing multiple instruments to produce live music on stage.
+In 2018 Jundi launched his finger-drumming and live beat making project, using his talents in playing multiple instruments to produce live music on stage.
 The Syrian MC lives in Paris.